noelquirke/StarHopperElon/README.md

 Exploring C# and Unity by creating a simple game. <br>

-Basis of the game is to get Elon and his StarHopper to mars.
+Basis of the game is to get Elon and his StarHopper to Mars.